 In addition to adverb effect calculation, subordinating verbs merge their features with the subordinate verbs for a complete TAM class, as these both have partial representations of TAM values.
-For example, in case we have a report verb like 'söyledi' (said), its TAM category dimension, which is HEARSAY, is combined with those of the subordinate verb.
-Examples of this calculus will be presented in Section 6.1.
+For example, in case we have a report verb like those of the subordinate verb.
+Examples of this calculus will be presented in Section